Table of Contents

 - Autosomal dominant polycystic kidney disease, previously known as adult polycystic kidney disease.

-Autosomal dominant pattern occurs in adults and is the fourth common cause of renal failure in the world.
-It mainly affects the kidneys, heart, brain, reproductive organs, vascular smooth muscle and small intestine.
+The autosomal dominant pattern occurs in adults and is the fourth common cause of renal failure in the world.
+It mainly affects the kidneys, heart, brain, reproductive organs, vascular smooth muscle, and small intestine.

 Epidemiology of Pediatric Polycystic Kidney Disease